telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 > The `step` value is only supported when [series.type](#configuration-series.type) is set to "line".

+> The `smooth` options is not supported for stacked area series with missing values.

 #### Example - set the style behavior
     <div id="chart"></div>
     <script>